5 Types of Excavator Attachments Used in the Construction Industry

 3. Blades

-There are generally two types of blades that you can choose, depending on the task you need to accomplish.
+There are several blade configurations available, depending on the task you need to accomplish.
+Two common examples include:

 Grading blades: Grading blades are large attachments for leveling large areas with precision.
 They are usually used for major projects like roads, airport runways, and large foundations.
 The grading blades are also sometimes used to move snow and ice in areas with heavy snowfall.
 They are very heavy and need a lot of control, and therefore require skilled drivers.

 Dozer blades: These blades are used for pushing material.
 You can easily level a surface by pushing and spreading earth with this horizontal attachment.
 They can perform most of the functions of grading blades for small and medium scale work.
-Laser-guided models also exist for better performance, and they are affordable.
+Laser-guided and GPS-guided models also exist for improved grading precision.
 Most importantly, they can be used in small spaces, where grading blades cannot fit.

 4. Grapples

 Grapples are used for lifting and sorting purposes.
 They can lift objects of almost any shape.
-Most grapples have a hydraulic mechanism with internal cylinders which are suitable for lifting smaller items, but for heavy lifting mechanical grapples are best.
+Most grapples have a hydraulic mechanism with internal cylinders which are suitable for lifting smaller items, while other grapple designs are built for heavier or specialized lifting tasks.
+Different styles are available for specific jobs, including demolition grapples, sorting grapples, and log grapples..

 5. Buckets with Thumbs

-Buckets with thumbs have the advantage of flexibility, especially if they are combined with thumb attachments.
-These buckets come in many different sizes, and either mechanical or hydraulic systems.
+Buckets become much more flexible when combined with thumb attachments.
+These buckets come in many different sizes, and thumbs are available in either mechanical or hydraulic versions.
 They can be used to dig holes and move earth, or to lift and move large items.

 Bonus: Other Types of Excavator Attachments